Picture Snatcher

-Picture Snatcher is a 1933 American pre-Code comedy-drama film starring James Cagney as a reformed gangster who pursues his dream to be a photojournalist.
+Picture Snatcher is a 1933 American pre-Code comedy-drama film directed by Lloyd Bacon and starring James Cagney as a reformed gangster who pursues his dream to be a photojournalist.

 The film is based on a semiautobiographical story written by Daniel Ahern, a former underworld figure who had also been a tabloid photographer.
 The story is also the basis of the 1942 film Escape from Crime.

 Plot

 After leaving prison, gang lord Danny Kean shocks everyone by quitting crime.
 He cedes control of his gang to Jerry "the Mug".
 Having always dreamed of becoming a news reporter, Danny finds Al McLean, city editor of the sleazy Graphic News, who had offered Danny a future job while he was imprisoned.
 Al is reluctant to hire Danny, but Danny seizes an opportunity to exploit the hottest news story in town, which concerns a fireman whose wife and her lover were killed in a fire.
 Danny poses as an insurance adjuster and steals the fireman's wedding photo.
 As a result of the exclusive, Danny is made a staff photographer.

 Danny dates journalism student Pat Nolan, but Al's reporter girlfriend Allison also wants Danny's affections.
 Danny discovers that Pat's father Casey Nolan is the police lieutenant who had shot and arrested him before his prison stint.
 Nolan orders his daughter to stop seeing Danny, but Danny arranges for another newspaper to print a flattering story about Nolan that leads to his promotion to the rank of captain.

 When a woman is scheduled to be executed at Sing Sing, the Graphic News is the only paper not invited to cover the event.
 But with Nolan's help, Danny is permitted into the press room to witness the electrocution.
 With a concealed camera strapped to his ankle, Danny snaps a photo of the woman in the electric chair (echoing the real-life picture taken of murderer Ruth Snyder in 1928).
 When another reporter discovers the camera and informs the guards, a wild car chase ensues, but Danny delivers the photo to the Graphic News and is handsomely rewarded.
 The photograph is printed on the front page.
 However, Pat dumps him after her father is demoted for having permitted Danny to enter the press room.
 Danny is distraught and admits that he had not considered how his stunt would affect Pat.